Project type: Underwater archaeology field school, underwater excavations & marine geophysical survey.

 - Bank transfer

-New Bulgarian University grants 9 ECTS credits to students for attending the field school.
+ECTS (European Credit Transfer and Accumulation System) credit units are available for students attending European universities or a field school session shorter than 3 weeks.
+They shall enroll directly through the Balkan Heritage Field School.
+New Bulgarian University grants 9 ECTS credits for attending the three-week session.
 Transcripts of Records (ToR) are available upon request for an additional tuition fee.
-For details: Regulations for obtaining Transcripts of Records.
+For details: Regulations for Obtaining Transcripts of Records.